-6.3 Impacts Found Not to be Significant, Thus Requiring No Mitigation
+6.3 Impacts Found Not to be Significant, Thus Requiring No Mitigation impacts would be less than significant:

 CEQA does not require a lead agency to make individual findings for impacts that are determined to be less than significant without mitigation (CEQA Guidelines §15091(a)).
 Impacts associated with the project deemed to be less than significant prior to mitigation are discussed in the EIR.
-For the following resources areas there either would be no impact or impacts would be less than significant:
+For the following resource areas there either would be no impact or